ellisonbg/hpctutorial/intro.rst

 is no guarantee that your efforts will be successful.
 After much hard work, you may end up with parallel version of your program that not much faster (or even slower!) than the serial version.
-In fact, as Amdahl's law clarifies, in some cases, you are guaranteed to achieve minimal success.
+In fact, as Amdahl's law shows, in some cases, you are guaranteed to achieve minimal success.

 Even if you are successful in speeding up your program, you will likely have to: